What Is Exposure in Photography? A Beginner’s Guide

 1/800 second, f/2.8, ISO 800.

-In photography, exposure is the amount of light which reaches your camera sensor or film.
+In photography, exposure is the amount of light that reaches your camera sensor or film.
 It is a crucial part of how bright or dark your pictures appear.

-There are only two camera settings that affect the actual “luminous exposure” of an image: shutter speed and aperture.
-The third setting, camera ISO, also affects the brightness of your photos, and it is equally important to understand.
-Also, you can brighten or darken a photo by editing it in post-processing software like Photoshop on your computer.
+There are only two camera settings that affect how much light you capture (apart from your flash): shutter speed and aperture.
+The third setting, your ISO, doesn’t technically change how much light you capture, but it still affects the brightness of your photos.
+It is equally important to understand.
+Also, you can brighten or darken a photo by editing it in software on your computer, or by changing the amount of light in the scene in front of you.

 It sounds basic, but exposure is a topic which confuses even advanced photographers.
 The reason is simple: For every scene, a wide range of shutter speed, aperture, and ISO settings will result in a photo of the proper brightness.
 You haven’t “mastered exposure” once you can take a photo that’s the right brightness.
 Even your camera’s Auto mode will do that most of the time.
 Instead, getting the proper exposure for a photo is about balancing those three settings so the rest of the photo looks good, from depth of field to sharpness.